 On the Advanced Options tab first select what search engine you want to use as default.
-You have the choice of Yahoo!, Baidu, WebHledani, and Yandex.
+You have the choice of AVG Secure Search (powered by Google), Baidu, WebHledani, Yandex and Yahoo!.
 Having changed the default search engine, please restart your internet browser for the change to take effect.

-Further, you can activate or switch-off further specific AVG Security Toolbar settings (the listed caption refers to the default Yahoo! settings):
+Further, you can activate or switch-off further specific AVG Security Toolbar settings (the listed caption refers to the default AVG Secure Search (powered by Google) settings):

-- Set and keep Yahoo! as the search provider for Address bar if marked, this option allows you to type a search keyword directly into the address bar into your Internet browser and the Yahoo! service will be used automatically to search for relevant websites. - Let AVG make suggestion on browser navigation errors (404/DNS) if when searching the web you run into a non-existing page, or a page that cannot be displayed (404 error), you will be automatically redirected to a web page that allows you to select from an overview of alternative topic-related pages. - Set and keep Yahoo! as the search provider Yahoo! is the default search engine for web search within AVG Security Toolbar, and activating this option it can also become your web browser default search engine.
+- Set and keep AVG Secure Search (powered by Google) as the search provider for Address bar if marked, this option allows you to type a search keyword directly into the address bar into your Internet browser and the Google service will be used automatically to search for relevant websites. - Let AVG make suggestion on browser navigation errors (404/DNS) if when searching the web you run into a non-existing page, or a page that cannot be displayed (404 error), you will be automatically redirected to a web page that allows you to select from an overview of alternative topic-related pages. - Set and keep AVG Secure Search (powered by Google) as the default search provider Google is the default search engine for web search within AVG Security Toolbar, and activating this option it can also become your web browser default search engine.